 [Section 51A inserted by No. 94 of 1984 s.
 33; amended by No. 53 of 2011 s.
 48.]

 51B.
-Commission’s power to make General Orders as to matters for which minimum conditions of employment are prescribed by MCE Act
+General Order not to set minimum condition set by MCE Act

 (1) Except as provided in section 50A, the Commission does not have power under this Division to make a General Order setting a minimum condition in relation to a matter if the matter is the subject of a minimum condition of employment as defined in the MCE Act.